seifmegahed/form-generator/cli/README.md

 npx shadcn-ui add select checkbox input textarea calendar popover
 ```

 Add the form-generator component
 ```bash
 npx create-form-generator
 ```
-You can also copy the code from the form-generator folder located at `./apps/example/src/form-generator` into your project.

 ## Example Usage